THEKEY Price Down 3% Over Last Week (TKY)

 About THEKEY

-THEKEY (CRYPTO:TKY) is a token.
-Its genesis date was October 29th, 2017.
+THEKEY is a token.
+It launched on October 29th, 2017.
 THEKEY’s total supply is 9,795,844,687 tokens and its circulating supply is 6,026,820,855 tokens.
-The official website for THEKEY is www.thekey.vip.
 The Reddit community for THEKEY is /r/THEKEYOFFICIAL and the currency’s Github account can be viewed here.
 THEKEY’s official Twitter account is @thekeyvip and its Facebook page is accessible here.
+THEKEY’s official website is www.thekey.vip.

-THEKEY can be traded on the following cryptocurrency exchanges: Kucoin, Switcheo Network, Bit-Z, Coinrail, LATOKEN, LBank and HitBTC.
-It is usually not currently possible to buy alternative cryptocurrencies such as THEKEY directly using US dollars.
-Investors seeking to trade THEKEY should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Gemini, Coinbase or GDAX.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy THEKEY using one of the aforementioned exchanges.
+THEKEY can be bought or sold on these cryptocurrency exchanges: Switcheo Network, LATOKEN, LBank, Kucoin, HitBTC, Bit-Z and Coinrail.
+It is usually not possible to buy alternative cryptocurrencies such as THEKEY directly using U.S. dollars.
+Investors seeking to acquire THEKEY should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as GDAX, Changelly or Gemini.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy THEKEY using one of the exchanges listed above.

 Receive News & Updates for THEKEY Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for THEKEY and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.